 Few cities can top Los Angeles for excess and glamor, but most of its residents don't work in Hollywood or shop on Rodeo Drive.
-While high living expenses make L.A. one of the most expensive U.S. cities, median annual incomes are a paltry $296 above the national average.
+While high living expenses make L.A. one of the most expensive cities to live in the U.S., median annual incomes are a paltry $655 above the national level.

 And yet the allure of the nation's second-largest city remains strong.
 From Hollywood to Beverly Hills to Venice Beach, few cities can claim as many famous locales.
 For those who seek culture beyond the Kardashians, L.A. boasts a number of important museums and the world-class Los Angeles Philharmonic.

-Just be forewarned that L.A.'s notorious traffic helps push transportation costs 26% above the national average.
-And although groceries, utilities, healthcare and miscellaneous goods and services are only about 10% to 15% higher than the U.S. average, housing bleeds residents dry.
+Just be forewarned that L.A.'s notorious traffic helps push transportation costs 29% above the national average.
+And although groceries, utilities, healthcare and miscellaneous goods and services are only about 12% to 17% costlier than the U.S. average, housing bleeds residents dry.